carlosaicrag/module-4-resources/week10/d4/sequelize_fundamentals.md

   // Fetch all cats named Markov or Curie. const users = await User.findAll({
     where: {
-      userName: ["Markov","Curie"], // if I wanted to get all users who have usernames Markov OR Curie },
+      username: ["carlos", "alec"], // if I wanted to get all users who have usernames Markov OR Curie },
   });
   console.log(JSON.stringify(users, null, 2));